dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 You can stop collecting the trace by pressing `<Enter>` or `<Ctrl + C>` key.
 Doing this will also exit `hello.exe`.

 ### NOTE
-* Launching `hello.exe` via dotnet-trace will make its input/output to be redirected and you won't be able to interact with its stdin/stdout.
+* Launching `hello.exe` via dotnet-trace will redirect its input/output and you will not be able to interact with it on the console by default.
 Use the --show-child-io switch to interact with its stdin/stdout.

 * Exiting the tool via CTRL+C or SIGTERM will safely end both the tool and the child process.